sadok-f/flyimg/minishift/README.md

 # Deploy Flyimg on Minishift
-This is a small tutorial show how to create
+In this tutorial we're going to explore how to deploy and run a Flyimg application in [Minishift](https://www.okd.io/minishift/) (Run OpenShift locally).

 ## Minishift
 ### Install Minishift
     brew cask install minishift